 10. As a passholder, will I be able to get a ticket for any film that I want?

 Not necessarily.
 Your pass level determines when you get to reserve tickets – Super Circle goes first, then Silver Circle, Lux, and finally, Simple.
 The higher your pass level, the more options available when you reserve.
 During the online reservation process for Lux and Simple passholders, tickets go quickly and many films go NRT.

 If you don’t get tickets during on-line reservations for a film you’d like to see, you can still go to the box office to check availability of additional (free) tickets or use the Q system at any venue.

 11. OK, I sprung for the Super or Silver Circle pass.
 How does this "walk-up" privilege work?

-If you're in the Super or Silver Circle you can walk up to any screening at The Vimeo Theater at The Blue Note, the Missouri Theatre, and select new venues (to be determined).
+If you're in the Super or Silver Circle you can walk up to any screening at the Missouri Theatre, The Vimeo Theater at The Blue Note, Cornell Auditorium, and The Picturehouse.
 As long as you arrive more than 10 minutes before the start of the film, you're guaranteed admission.
 While we encourage you to reserve tickets online or pick them up at the box office, your Super or Silver Circle pass gets you off the hook if you forget or change your plans.

-At our smaller venues (the Forrest Theater, Ragtag, Oddfellows, The Globe, and The Picturehouse), things work a bit differently.
+At our smaller venues (the Forrest Theater, Ragtag, Oddfellows, The Globe, Keller Auditorium, and Rhynsburger Theatre), things work a bit differently.
 To be guaranteed a seat, you must reserve tickets or get them from the box office, and, ticket in hand, arrive 10 minutes before showtime.

-However, Circle members WILL be given preferred Q seating at the Forrest, Ragtag, Oddfellows, the Globe, and The Picturehouse venues.
-So, if you don't have a ticket, show up at least 10 minutes early and find the Circle waiting area (hint: look for a big silver circle).
+However, Circle members WILL be given preferred Q seating at these smaller venues via the Silver Circle Q. So, if you don't have a ticket, show up at least 10 minutes early and find the Circle waiting area (hint: look for a big silver circle).
 As long as there are seats available, you'll be let in ahead of the rest of the Q (but after ticket holders).

 12. What does "NRT" mean?
 Why don't you just say "Sold Out!"?